 Pros: Lays completely flat, fast dry times

-Cons: Very low sheen, some bleeding and feathering
+Cons: Not the best at showing off inks, some bleeding and feathering

 Who this notebook is for: Anyone who wants paper that isn’t extra-smooth and has fast dry times

 Upgrade to this notebook from: Apica Premium C.D.